What is a Fishbone Diagram?

 List the categories in which the core causes lie as the scales of the fish.
 Typical categories would be materials, machines, methods, measurements, or manpower.
 They show the diagram’s close relation to the 5M model.
 However, there can be many more cause categories, and you should match them to your specific case.

 The categories of causes are positioned around the fish spine and linked to it through large fishbones.
-Now, list the supporting causes under the relevant category, drawing smaller fishbones.
+Now, list the causes: actions and facts under the relevant category, showing them as smaller fishbones.

 By naming both the possible and factual causes of the problem, the team should get closer to finding out the real cause of the situation.
 Listing the motives simplifies checking what has and has not been done, helping to locate the accurate source of the difficulty.